Prince Harry: Social media is dividing us. Together, we can redesign it

 Around the world, for many reasons, we are at turning point—one that has the potential to be transformative.
 In all areas of life, a rebuilding of compassionate, trustworthy communities needs to be at the heart of where we go.
 And this approach must extend to the digital community, which billions of us participate in every day.
 But it shouldn’t be punitive.
 When we do the right thing, when we create safe spaces both online and off—everyone wins.
 Even the platforms themselves.

-Meghan and I heard similar arguments made by humane tech leaders we convened at Stanford University earlier this year, by internet law experts, by neuroscientists, and most importantly by young people who have grown up in a fully connected world.
+Meghan and I heard similar arguments made by humane tech leaders with whom we convened at Stanford University earlier this year, by internet law experts, by neuroscientists, and most importantly by young people who have grown up in a fully connected world.

 We have an opportunity to do better and remake the digital world, to look at the past and use it to inform the future.
 We must take a critical eye to the last two decades, where advancements in technology and media have outgrown many of the antiquated guardrails that once ensured they were being designed and used appropriately.
 It shouldn’t be seen as a coincidence that the rise of social media has been matched by a rise in division amongst us globally.
-Social media’s own algorithms and recommendation tools can drive people down paths towards radicalism and extremism that they might not have taken otherwise.
+Social media’s own algorithms and recommendation tools can drive people down paths toward radicalism and extremism that they might not have taken otherwise.

-There are billions of people right now—in the midst of a global pandemic that has taken hundreds of thousands of lives—who rely on algorithmically-driven information feeds to make judgments about fact vs. fiction, about truth vs. lies.
+There are billions of people right now—in the midst of a global pandemic that has taken hundreds of thousands of lives—who rely on algorithmically driven information feeds to make judgments about fact vs. fiction, about truth vs. lies.
 One could argue that access to accurate information is more important now than any other time in modern history.
 And yet, the very places that allow disinformation to spread seem to throw their arms up when asked to take responsibility and find solutions.

 We all need a better online experience.
 We’ve spoken with leaders across the racial justice movement, experts in humane tech, and advocates of mental health.
 And the collective opinion is abundantly clear: We do not have the luxury of time.